Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 ## The core principle

-Getting the right spring tension for body weight is essential, but no other manufacturer seems to realise this.
+Getting the right spring tension for body weight is important, but no other manufacturer seems to realise this.

 Get this right, and everything else falls into place.
 Get it wrong, and no amount of premium materials will make you comfortable.